ravendb/bootcamp/src/unit1/lesson3/README.md

 }
 ````

-The code is same as before, but using the `Product` class instead of `dynamic`.
+The code is same as before but we are using the `Product` class instead of `dynamic`.

-Just works!
+It just works!

-Here is the complete code of this exercise.
+Here is the complete code for this exercise.

 ````csharp
 using Raven.Client.Document;